Nanotorre/coding-test/README.md

 The rest of the requirements that have been fulfilled: responsive web app, requested user interface and master-detail.

 ### Tools:
+- React
 - Node-cron: schedule update
 - Node-cache
-- Axios: promise based HTTP client
+- Axios
 - Mongodb Atlas
-- React
+- Bulma

 ### URL && ENV
 - Client will be running on [http://localhost:3000](http://localhost:3000).